kev231998/probemon/README.md

 # probemon
-A simple command line tool for monitoring and logging 802.11 probe frames with tools to plot mac presence and get statistics.
+probemon is a simple command line tool for logging data from 802.11 probe request frames with tools to plot mac presence and get statistics.

-Based on probemon, this rewritten version uses an sqlite db like in probeSniffer.
+This rewritten version of probemon uses an sqlite DB like in probeSniffer, as the log can quickly grow over time.
 It does not hop on channels as you lose more traffic by hopping than by simply staying on a major channel (1,6,11).
-As the log can quickly grow over time, we use here a sqlite database to store the data from the probe request frames.

-This simple python script uses scapy so that it records 802.11 probe requests over a long period of time.
+This simple python script uses under the hood scapy.
 A tool using matplotlib allows you to draw a chart to visualize easily the mac address presence over time.
-Another tool presents statistics about the mac address present in the database.
+Another tool presents statistics about the mac addresses present in the database.

 ## Usage
 ### probemon.py